 Scottsdale Modification Attorney

 While securing a court order that is in your favor is always ideal, sometimes, this is not possible.
 What’s more, after a certain amount of time has elapsed or circumstances have changed, a court order may no longer make sense for your situation.
 When this is the case, a Scottsdale modification attorney can help you to pursue the modification of a court order.
-At Modern Law, PLLC, we are happy to help you, and are only a phone call away.
+At Modern Law, PLLC, our divorce lawyers in Scottsdale are happy to help you, and are only a phone call away.

 What Types of Orders Can Be Modified?

 Nearly all types of family law court orders can be modified, although modification is most common in the aftermath of a divorce, as a divorce usually results in an array of orders such as: